 Here's a formatting technique that doesn't require you to do any prior cell selecting.
 (Kinda figures, doesn't it?)
-In fact, the Format as Table feature is so automatic that to use it, the cell cursor just has to be somewhere within the table of data prior to your clicking the Format as Table command button in the Styles group on the Home tab.
-Clicking the Format as Table command button opens its rather extensive Table gallery with the formatting thumbnails divided into three sections - Light, Medium, and Dark - each of which describes the intensity of the colors used by it various formats (see Color Plate 11).
+The Format as Table feature is so automatic that the cell cursor just has to be within the table of data prior to you clicking the Format as Table command button in the Styles group on the Home tab.
+Clicking the Format as Table command button opens its rather extensive Table gallery with the formatting thumbnails divided into three sections - Light, Medium, and Dark - each of which describes the intensity of the colors used by its various formats.

-As soon as you click one of the table formatting thumbnails in this Table gallery, Excel makes its best guess as to the cell range of the data table to apply it to (indicated by the marquee around its perimeter) and the Format As Table dialog box similar to the one shown in Figure 3-5 appears.
+As soon as you click one of the table formatting thumbnails in this Table gallery, Excel makes its best guess as to the cell range of the data table to apply it to (indicated by the marquee around its perimeter) and the Format As Table dialog box, similar to the one shown in Figure 3-5, appears.